Markoff triples and Nielsen equivalence in $\text{SL}_2(\mathbb{F}_p)$: Properties of and

 \begin{proof}This is checked by direct computation: replace $\sqrt{4-x^2}dA_x$ with $d\phi$ and $y^{2m}$ with $(\frac{x^2-\kappa}{x^2-4})^m(2\cos\phi)^{2m}$ and antidifferentiate over the interval $[0,2\pi)$ with respect to $\phi$.\end{proof}

-To see why this is useful, suppose for the sake of simplicity that $\Phi_x(f)$, which generally lies in $\bR[x]+\bR[y,z]$, is a polynomial in $x$ only.
+To see why this is useful, let $f\in R[x,y]$, and suppose for the sake of simplicity that $\Phi_x(f)$, which generally lies in $\bR[x]+\bR[y,z]$, is a polynomial in $x$ only.
 Then But it is no more trouble to instead evaluate the original integral directly with Corollary \ref{cor:integral}, the result being some rational function, say $g(x)$.
-Then we simply expand the denominator of $g(x)$ with Taylor series, thereby solving for the coefficients of $\Phi_x(f)$.
+We can then expand the denominator of $g(x)$ with Taylor series, thereby solving for the coefficients of $\Phi_x(f)$.

 It is convenient to expand $g(x)$ with respect to the following basis.
-The coefficients are those in the McClaurin series for $\sqrt{1-4x}$.

 \begin{notation} For $n\geq 0$, let \end{notation}